manmustbecool/Machine-learning-examples/README.md

 # Machine-learning-examples

-Some simple machine learning examples
+Some simple machine learning examples.
+Default parameters are used for all algorithms

 **Iris dataset**